MaterializeInc/materialize/ci/README.md

 per month, so the stack is configured to downscale aggressively.

 We run two CloudFormation stacks, "buildkite" and "buildkite-builders."
-At the time of writing, the builders stack is configured to always run exactly one agent, though we may need to bump this in the future.
+At the time of writing, the builders stack is configured to run a minimum of one agent and a maximum of two agents, though we may need to adjust this in the future.
 Pipelines are written so that the builders stack is used to run `cargo build`, then immediately farm the resulting binaries out to agents on the other stack.
 That way agents in the builder stack have a warm Cargo and Docker cache, and will typically build much faster because they don't need to recompile all dependencies.

 ## Buildkite configuration